KPL33/social_net/README.md

 √ Use NoSQL database
-test POST, PUT DELETE for users and thoughts in my database test API POST and DELETE routes in Insomnia
+test POST, PUT DELETE for users and thoughts in my database √ test API POST and DELETE reactions to thoughts/ add and remove friends to a user’s friend list
-THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list Mock Up
+Mock Up
 • set GET routes to return all users and all thoughts being tested in Insomnia; show in vid.
 • GET routes to return a single user and a single thought being tested in Insomnia; Demo.